zbirobin/game-of-ethic/choice1-2.md

 ---
 layout: page
-title: Was it the right choice?
+title: You choose tracking
-subtitle: Will you change your mind?
+subtitle: But you are asking yourself the question of consent...
 ---

 <head>